WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.3 =
-New Snippets Manager; Check out the Changelog for more details
+Bug fixes; Check out the Changelog for more details